Orlando › Best Time to Visit Orlando

 Orlando in February

-Winter Garden Blues & BBQ Festival – Held at the Winter Garden Downtown Pavilion & Farmers Market in early February, February 8, 2010, this event features live southern blues and award-winning BBQ.
+- Winter Garden Blues & BBQ Festival – Held at the Winter Garden Downtown Pavilion & Farmers Market in early February, this event features live southern blues and award-winning BBQ.

 Orlando in March

 Orlando in April

-Central Florida Earth Day – This annual event takes place on April 20, Earth Day, every year at Lake Eola Park in Orlando.
+- Central Florida Earth Day – This annual event takes place on April 20, Earth Day, every year at Lake Eola Park in Orlando.
 It features special guest speakers to create awareness about how we can help the planet along with a variety of family-friendly activities and music.

 Orlando in May

-Cleremont Waterfront Festival – About 30 minutes outside of Orlando, this festival hosted at Waterfront Park on Lake Minneola includes a canoe race, 5K running race, dragon boat races, and more than 60 craft vendors along with plenty of food and drink.
+- Clermont Waterfront Festival – About 30 minutes outside of Orlando, this festival hosted at Waterfront Park on Lake Minneola includes a canoe race, 5K running race, dragon boat races, and more than 60 craft vendors along with plenty of food and drink.

 Orlando in June